panosnet/self-hosted-ai/README.md

 # self-hosted-ai
-A practical guide to Self Hosted AI chatbots and RAG systems.
-The starting point.
+Practical guides to Self Hosted AI chatbots and RAG systems.
+Builds it on your computer - Build it with Privacy.